allenai/nlphighlights/episodes/115_allennlp_interviewing_matt_gardner.md

 Great.
 All right.
 Well, thank you so much, Matt, for giving us some great insight into what's new and what's coming up for the AllenNLP platform.
 Listeners can check it out at Allennlp.org.
-You can follow along with AI 2's research and our new releases at Allen_AI on Twitter, or visit us on the web@allenAI.org.
+You can follow along with AI2's research and our new releases at Allen_AI on Twitter, or visit us on the web@allenAI.org.

 </turn>